- the human body

 How we think about design at usethings:

 It’s personal and meets your needs.
 Home made, maybe local design or autonomous design would fit here, or vernacular design.
 These concerns may be idiosyncratic but if you can make (at whatever skill and resource level) something that meets your needs, this is good, this is design.
 There is no “right way”.
-It’s almost diametrical to industrial design given its mass market approach and the broad tastes it tries to serve.
+It’s almost diametrical to industrial designs mass market approach and the broad tastes it tries to serve.

 “… a generic system, with the function of taking on a new status within a profession, in this way breaking free of the limits implied by the discipline.”